ManojChandran/Object_Oriented/Chapter 3 - Building a Class/README.md

 ### Open Closed Principle
 * Software entities should be open for extension, but closed for modification.

+Software entities include Classes, modules, method ...etc, We should be able to extend its behavior.
+"Closed for modification" simply means code remains unchanged.

 ### Liskov Substitution Principle
 * Sub types must be substitutable for their base type.

+We should be able to substitue base class objects with child class objects and this process should not alter the behaviour/ characteristics of program.

 ### Interface Segregation Principle
 * The dependency of one class to another, should depend on the smallest possible interface.

 ### Dependency Inversion Principle
 * Depends on abstractions (interfaces), not on concrete classes.